Introduction: Re-skinning a Rebab

 There will be residue left; a mix of skin and glue.
-In order for the new skin to adhere properly to the body a clean surface is necessary.
-Using a fine/medium grade sand paper you can erase all the residue.
-Run you finger along the edges to find any rough spots - such areas MUST be smoothened down as the skin will be stretched tightly over the edge; bumps, splinters, etc., may cause tears.
+In order for the new skin to adhere properly to the body, a clean surface is necessary.
+Using a fine/medium grade sand paper, erase all the residue.
+Run your finger along the edges to find any rough spots—such areas must be smoothened down as the skin will be stretched tightly over the edge; bumps, splinters, etc., may cause tears.
 Take your time with this.

 Step 4: Soaking the Skin

 Allow at least 10 minutes for the skin to soak.

 In retrospect I would soak it for longer as the skin dries so quickly; leaving you with less time to work with it when it is wet and pliable.
 I used a clean baking tray to drown the skin.
 I reckon tepid water helps to further saturate the skin than cold water, however hot water may damage it.
 So use discretion!